opencadc/storage-inventory/minoc/PutTransaction.md

 In the context of large files (~5GiB) the total length in the initial request is required so the implementation can decide (i) if resume will be supported, and (ii) how to store the data.

-* content-length should always describe the size of the body of the current request
-* total length not provided: txn, resume?, default behaviour: fail if exceed implementation limit
+* total length provided: txn, resumable up to server
-* total length ength not provided, X-Large-Stream=true: txn, resume, implementation prepares to accept large amount of content, (client probably cannot resume)
+* total length not provided: txn, resumable? fail if exceed implementation limit?
-* total length provided: txn, resume?
+* total length length not known because client is streaming but expected to be large: x-total-length=large??, txn, resume unlikely but early detection of fail and abort

 A StorageAdapter implementation must support put with transaction.
 The implementation will decide if resume is supported or not.
 If resume is not supported, the PUT with